-You will want to SAVE the file, and to a folder somewhere that makes sense and you can find it, "PRICOM Downloads" would be a good example.

-After you save the file to your machine you may simply load it onto your micro SD Card.
+You will want to SAVE the file, and to a folder somewhere that makes sense and you can find it, creating a folder called "PRICOM Downloads" would be a good example.
+After you save the file to your machine you may simply copy it to your micro SD Card.
+It is best to have only one firmware file on the SD Card.